rai-project/raid/README.md

 | **Verbose Mode**       | -v           |
 | **Application Secret** | -s MY_SECRET |

-The above command will exit when a user exists the terminal session.
+The above command will exit when a user exits the terminal session.
 Use the nohup command to avoid that

 ```sh
     nohup ./raid –d -v –s ${MY_SECRET} &